Tournament of Champions

 Click the Adobe icon to download the 2020 TOC booklet

 1. Be in sixth, seventh or eighth grade.

-2. Place first, second or third on a curricular or scholastic test ( see TOCQ) in language arts, humanities & fine arts, math, science, current events, reading or social studies (2016-2017 school year).
+2. Place first, second or third on a curricular or scholastic test (see TOCQ) in language arts, humanities & fine arts, math, science, current events, reading or social studies (2017-2018 school year).
 If the qualifying tournament is still giving tests in English and reading - both the English 1-3 and reading 1-3 will qualify for the language arts test.
-If the qualifying event only offers grade level mathematics, students enrolled in Algebra I or Geometry will take the Algebra I or Geometry test instead of the grade level math test at the TOC.
+If the qualifying event only offers grade level mathematics, students enrolled in Algebra I, Geometry or higher level math will take the Algebra I, Geometry or higher level math test instead of the grade level math test at the TOC.

 3. The competition where the placing occurred should have including ten or more participating schools.
 There are some exceptions to this stipulation.
 If you have questions, contact email@example.com

 4. Students placing first, second or third as individuals in MATHCOUNTS Regional and the top five individuals from the State MATHCOUNTS competition qualify to take the math test.